 Electronic supplementary material

 Additional file 1: Figure S1: Differential survival of BALB/c, STS and selected RC strains after subcutaneous inoculation of TBEV.
 Mice were inoculated with 104 pfu of TBEV and observed for lethality.
-Figure S2: Differential survival of BALB/c, STS and selected RC strains after intracerebral inoculation of TBEV.
+Differential survival of BALB/c, STS and selected RC strains after intracerebral inoculation of TBEV.
 Mice were inoculated with 10 pfu of TBEV and observed for lethality.
 (PDF 42 KB)

 About this article

 Palus, M., Vojtíšková, J., Salát, J. et al. Mice with different susceptibility to tick-borne encephalitis virus infection show selective neutralizing antibody response and inflammatory reaction in the central nervous system.
 J Neuroinflammation 10, 847 (2013). https://doi.org/10.1186/1742-2094-10-77